The market is segmented by Type (Stationary, Mobile), End-user Application (Education, Healthcare, Business), and Geography.

 North America is Expected to Hold a Major Market Share

-- Furthermore, educational institutions, such as schools in the region are promptly using technological products to enhance and improve the learning experience of the students.
+The presence of the defined regulations, higher purchasing power, and the readiness of the end-user industry for upgrading the experience have been driving factors in the region.Furthermore, educational institutions, such as schools in the region, are promptly using technological products to enhance and improve the learning experience of the students.
 This has also helped in making the regional market enjoy the dominant share in this market.

 To understand geography trends, Download Sample Report.